zhangrengang/phytop/README.md

 ```
 ![pie](example_data/legend_forintroduce/astral.tree-subset_Juglans_nigraJuglans_sigillataJuglans_regia-1.png)
 **Figure.
 Visual result of Phytop on example data with "-branchsize" parameter. "-branchsize 20" in this example.** This parameter can be used to select subset of leaves.

+### Citation ###

+Please cite the following article if you use Phytop in your research:
+  * Hong-Yun Shang, Kai-Hua Jia, Nai-Wei Li, Min-Jie Zhou, Hao Yang, Xiao-Ling Tian, Yong-Peng Ma, Ren-Gang Zhang, Phytop: A tool for visualizing and recognizing signals of incomplete lineage sorting and hybridization using species trees output from ASTRAL, Horticulture Research, 2024;, uhae330, https://doi.org/10.1093/hr/uhae330

+if you use ASTRAL-Pro 2, please cite the following.:
+  * Chao Zhang, Siavash Mirarab, ASTRAL-Pro 2: ultrafast species tree reconstruction from multi-copy gene family trees, Bioinformatics, Volume 38, Issue 21, 1 November 2022, Pages 4949–4950, https://doi.org/10.1093/bioinformatics/btac620